plone/plone.autoform/README.txt

     >>> from plone.autoform.form import AutoExtensibleForm

-and then provide the 'schema' (a schema interface) and optionally the 'additional_schemata' (a list of schema interfaces) attributes on your form:
+and then provide the 'schema' (a schema interface) and optionally the 'additionalSchemata' (a list of schema interfaces) attributes on your form:

     >>> class MyForm(AutoExtensibleForm, form.EditForm):
     ...     schema = IMySchema
-    ...     additional_schemata = (ISchemaOne, ISchemaTwo,)
+    ...     additionalSchemata = (ISchemaOne, ISchemaTwo,)
     ...
     ...     # ...

-For dynamic forms, you could of course make 'schema' and 'additional_schemata' into properties.
+For dynamic forms, you could of course make 'schema' and 'additionalSchemata' into properties.

 To use the display form, create a view like: